Blog |

 Swinburne, although scarcely read much today, may have been ahead of his time.
 I am grateful to

+his particular poetic imagination.
 5/2/2021 4 Comments Poet's Petard #4 – May 2021“Nature is everywhere – so why even mention it?”

 Poets have written a lot about this thing called “Nature.”
 Recently we have nudged “nature poetry” up a notch by calling it “eco-poetry,” and as such, given it a place the human arsenal of possible ways to fend off the Sixth Extinction.
 I offer here a wee spectrum of attitudes about what possible practical use “nature poetry” can offer our world.
 The first is my own wry response to Goldsworthy: